Oleksiy-Zhukov/Kaggle-Competitions/PS/S3E13/README.md

 Please note that you may need a Kaggle account and be logged in to access the competition page.

 ## Acknowledgments
-We would like to express our gratitude to Kaggle for organizing the Playground Series competition and providing the interesting dataset.
-We also thank the Kaggle community for valuable discussions and insights that helped improve our approach.
+I would like to express our gratitude to Kaggle for organizing the Playground Series competition and providing the interesting dataset.
+I also thank the Kaggle community for valuable discussions and insights that helped improve our approach.

 Happy coding and exploring!